jboner/akka-crdt/README.md

 CmRDT are _operations-based_ and do require a fully reliable broadcast since only the events are stored and a CmRDT is brought up to its current state by replaying the event log.
 This implementation is based on a persistent transaction log realised through the [eventsourced](https://github.com/eligosource/eventsourced) library.

-## REST Server
+## Standalone REST Server

 You can run the REST server in two different ways.

 1. Run it in stand-alone mode from the command line.
 Here you run it by invoking ``sbt run`` in the project root directory.
 You configure it through JVM options, which will override the default configuration values.
-Example: ``sbt run -Dakka.crdt.rest-server.port=9999``
+Example: ``sbt run -Dakka.crdt.rest-server.port=9999``.
+You shut down the server by invoking ``Control-C`` which cleans up all resources and by default this destroys the LevelDB database (deletes the files), if you don't want this behaviour then start it up with ``-Dakka.crdt.convergent.leveldb.destroy-on-shutdown=off``.

-2. Embedded in an Akka application.
-Just create the extension using ``val storage = ConvergentReplicatedDataTypeDatabase(system)`` and off you go.
+2. Embedded in an Akka application (see the 'Embedded Server' section below for details).
+To do this just create the extension using ``val storage = ConvergentReplicatedDataTypeDatabase(system)`` and off you go.
 The REST server will be started automatically if the ``akka.crdt.rest-server.run`` is set to ``on``.

 Each CRDT has a read-only JSON view representation which is used in the REST API for querying data.
 For details on the REST API and the different JSON views see the section with the different CRDT descriptions below.

-## Scala Server API
+## Embedded Server

 You can create the ``ConvergentReplicatedDataTypeDatabase`` Extension like this (from within an actor):